 A battery is a device that stores chemical energy and converts it on demand into electrical energy.
 It carries out this process through an electrochemical reaction, which is a chemical reaction involving the transfer of electrons.

-Batteries have three main parts, each of which plays a different role in the electrochemical reaction: the anode, cathode, and electrolyte.
-The anode is the "fuel" electrode (or "negative" part), which gives up electrons to the external circuit to create a flow of electrons, otherwise known as electricity.
-The cathode is the oxidizing electrode (the positive part), which accepts the electrons given up by the anode.
-The electrolyte carries the electric current between the anode and cathode as ions.
+Batteries have three main parts, each of which plays a different role: the anode, cathode, and electrolyte.
+The anode is the "fuel" electrode (or "negative" part).
+The anode gives up electrons to the external circuit to create an electron flow, otherwise known as electricity.
+The cathode is the oxidizing electrode (the positive part).
+The cathode accepts the electrons given up by the anode.
+The electrolyte carries the electric current as ions between the anode and cathode.

-HEVs, PHEVs, and EVs combine batteries with controllers to create a battery system that provides energy to the vehicle.
-All PHEVs and EVs can rely on the battery system exclusively for power, as long as the battery has a sufficient charge.
-Some HEVs can rely on battery power alone to drive the vehicle for short distances, while others can only use the battery system to provide assistance to the internal combustion engine.
+HEVs, PHEVs, and AEVs combine batteries with controllers to create a battery system that provides energy to the vehicle.
+All PHEVs and AEVs can rely on the battery system alone for power, as long as the battery is sufficiently charged.
+Some HEVs can rely on battery power alone to drive the vehicle for short distances, while others can only use the battery system to assist the internal combustion engine.

 TYPES OF BATTERIES

-- Lead-acid batteries are the most prevalent battery chemistry used for vehicle starting and other ancillary power functions such as headlights.
-Lead-acid batteries can be designed to be high power, and are inexpensive and more reliable compared to the other available chemistries.
-However, lead-acid batteries have low specific energy (energy per unit mass), perform poorly in cold temperatures, and have a shorter calendar and life cycle than the other batteries when they are put under the same stresses.
+- Lead-acid batteries are the batteries most commonly used for vehicle starting and other ancillary power functions such as headlights.
+Lead-acid batteries can be designed to be high power, and are inexpensive and more reliable compared to other available chemistries.
+However, lead-acid batteries have low specific energy (energy per unit mass), perform poorly in cold temperatures, and have a shorter calendar and life cycle than other batteries chemistries when they are exposed to the same stresses.

-- Nickel-metal hydride batteries, which use a different combination of metals than lithium-based batteries, are used in a variety of applications.
+- Nickel-metal hydride batteries are used in a variety of applications.
 In particular, most currently-available HEVs use high-voltage nickel-metal hydride batteries.
-However, nickel-metal hydride batteries still face the challenge of being more expensive than lead-acid batteries.
+Although they are used fairly widely these batteries are still more expensive than lead-acid batteries.

 IMPROVING BATTERY TECHNOLOGIES

-Advancing battery technologies is critical as DOE works with industry to continue developing HEVs, PHEVs, and EVs.
+Advancing battery technologies is critical as DOE works with industry to improve PHEVs and AEVs, as well as meet the EV Everywhere goal to have the U.S. become the first nation in the world to produce plug-in electric vehicles that are as affordable for the average American family as 2012's gasoline-powered vehicles by 2022.
 Current battery research and development investigates advanced battery chemistries such as lithium-metal, lithium-air, and lithium-sulfur.
-Visit the U.S. Department of Energy's Vehicle Technologies Office energy storage pages for more information.
+Visit the U.S. Department of Energy's Vehicle Technologies Office battery research page for more information.

 Visit the Alternative Fuels Data Center to learn more about vehicle batteries.